 I notice a repeated error TS would never make--Larson ignores the Great Basin, though TS lives by it!
 Tells me the author is not himself a cartographic prodigy, or even much of a cartographer.
 This really is literary creation.
 That's almost more impressive--Larson mostly sustains a convincing autism.
 But he has, behind all the charts, neurotypical concerns--and assumes neurotypical readers!
 There are clues--the adult conversations TS doesn't get.
 Layton's death.
 Why'd his parents marry?
 What's his mom up to?
 Her manuscript's marginal notes.
 Is TS really Terry Yorn's child?
 Is Gracie?

 - + Larsson, Stieg: The Girl with the Dragon Tattoo, The Girl who Played with Fire, and The Girl who Kicked the Hornets' Nest

 - Lisbeth Salander is a pretty convincing abused Asperger genius--speaking as one myself.
-I was certain that Larson couldn't get all three of those aspects right.
-He deserves a ++ for that (and his savage portrait of oh-so-enlightened Sweden).
-But I grade him down for mechanics: the trilogy's massively bloated--Tolkien built a whole world in fewer pages.
-Still, a compelling read.
-I don't buy the complaint that the books advocate vigilantism--any more than the average spy thriller or mystery, at least.
+I was sure Larson couldn't get all three of those aspects right--abused, Aspie, genius--but he does, showing how they potentiate to make Lisbeth who she is.
+He deserves a ++ for that--and for his savage portrait of oh-so-enlightened Sweden.
+But I grade him down for mechanics: the trilogy's massively bloated--Tolkien built a whole world in fewer pages!
+Still, they're compelling reads.
+I don't buy the complaint that the books advocate vigilantism--any more than the average spy thriller or mystery.
+At least Lisbeth is actually vigilant.

 - + The Last Mimzy: